On the number of crossings and bouncings of a diffusion at a sticky threshold: Extensions

 \section{Extensions}

-In this section we extend the results on the sticky Brownian motion to the sticky--reflected Brownian motion and to sticky Itô diffusions, \ie{} processes that solve a homogeneous SDE away from a sticky point.
+In this section we extend the results on the sticky Brownian motion to the sticky-reflected Brownian motion and to sticky Itô diffusions, i.e., processes that solve a homogeneous SDE away from a sticky point.